sherrykjy/is216/README.md

 1. COUNTING
 2. COMPLEXITY
 3. ITERATION

+HOW-TO:
+1. Choose a chapter
+2. Pick the right answer
+3. If answer is wrong, it will appear red and the solution will appear
+4. If answer is correct, it will appear green
+5. At the end of the quiz, it will display your final score and you will have an option to try.
+6. GOOD LUCK!

 ## Pre-recorded lectures
 Youtube DATA API V3 is used to extract the playlist of pre-recorded lecture videos for students to watch it conveniently without having to toggle back to youtube.